prayagyadav/prayagyadav.github.io/README.md

 <br>

-Hey, nice to meet you, you found this [Jekyll][jekyll] theme.
+Hey, Nice to meet you, you found this [Jekyll][jekyll] theme.
 Here the **Yet Another Theme** is a modern responsive theme, and it's quiet clear, clean and neat for writers and posts. **If you like the theme, give it a star!**